-Illinois Action for Children serves pregnant women and families with children up to age five in the west and south suburbs of Cook County.
-We serve families in center and home-based program options:
+Illinois Action for Children serves pregnant women and families with children under the age of five in the west and south suburbs of Cook County.
+We serve families in center-based and home-based program options:

-Early Learning Centers in Dolton, Harvey-South Holland, Chicago Heights, and Ford Heights provide a full school day of early childhood education for young children.
+Early Learning Centers in Dolton, Harvey, Chicago Heights, and Ford Heights provide a full school day of early childhood education for young children.